-- Start with “15 minute missions”: Choose something that you want to improve – such as organizing a storage closet or clearing out the toy room – set a timer for 15 minutes, and get to work.
+- Start with “15-minute missions”: Choose something that you want to improve – such as organizing a storage closet or clearing out the toy room – set a timer for 15 minutes, and get to work.
 You might be surprised at the progress that can be made in just a few short sessions!
 Focus on one mission at a time, see it through to completion, then move onto the next.

 - Use a calendar: There are lots of different planners on the market, and most work well for keeping track of appointments, birthdays, and general reminders.
 However, Melanie wanted one that specifically addressed the needs of Christian homeschool parents like herself.
-She created one that still works well for general purposes, but includes prompts that are relevant to Christians (such as holidays) and homeschoolers (such as curriculum-related tasks).
+She created one that still works well for general purposes but includes prompts that are relevant to Christians (such as holidays) and homeschoolers (such as curriculum-related tasks).
 More information for Melanie’s homeschool helpers, such as her week-by-week guides, can be found here.

-- Aim for improvement, not perfection: In the beginning of her organizational journey, Melanie would stall out on a project because she was afraid of failure – that the outcome wouldn’t match what she had envisioned.
+- Aim for improvement, not perfection: At the beginning of her organizational journey, Melanie would stall out on a project because she was afraid of failure – that the outcome wouldn’t match what she had envisioned.
 If you put off doing something until it can be completed perfectly, it is highly likely you’ll never start!
 Don’t expect perfection.
 Your goal is simply improvement.

 - Stop criticizing yourself: No one is grading you, and it’s not a competition!
-Be flexible, kind and forgiving with yourself, and be your own cheerleader.
+Be flexible, kind, and forgiving with yourself, and be your own cheerleader.
 You deserve it!

-Those who attended the session got so much out of it, commenting, “This is very awesome – it combines taking care of your ‘life’ + ‘homeschool’ life. 🙂 I love this and need all the help I can get! :)” and, “I definitely struggle with delegation and handing things off to others… I tend to adopt this superwoman role which turns into burn out – LOL.”
+Those who attended the session got so much out of it, commenting, “This is very awesome – it combines taking care of your ‘life’ + ‘homeschool’ life. 🙂 I love this and need all the help I can get! :)” and, “I definitely struggle with delegation and handing things off to others… I tend to adopt this superwoman role, which turns into burn out – LOL.”

-Melanie has so much wisdom to share, and you’ll appreciate her uplifting, judgement-free approach to helping homeschool moms become better organized.
+Melanie has so much wisdom to share, and you’ll appreciate her uplifting, judgment-free approach to helping homeschool moms become better organized.
 If this is an area you struggle with, or if you’re searching for homeschooling resources in general, be sure to visit her website, https://psychowith6.com!

-Also, as a reminder for all of you homeschool moms: Epic Homeschool Network hosts No Mommy Left Behind every Sunday at 8:30 AM EST. If you are looking for some support in your homeschool adventures, please come join in with this terrific group of ladies as we share goals, meal plan, brainstorm, develop schedules, and hold each other accountable (with lots of love, of course).
+Also, as a reminder for all of you homeschool moms: Epic Homeschool Network hosts No Mommy Left Behind every Sunday at 8:30 AM EST. If you are looking for some support in your homeschool adventures, please come join in with this terrific group of ladies as we share goals, meal plans, brainstorm, develop schedules, and hold each other accountable (with lots of love, of course).
 We’d love to have you!